sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/training_ort_api.rst

 That's what method :meth:`OrtGradientOptimizer._create_training_session
 <onnxcustom.training.optimizers.OrtGradientOptimizer._create_training_session>`
 does.
-It does not implement a training algorithm, only an iteration forward, backward with the expected label, the learning rate and the features as inputs.
+It does not implement a training algorithm, only an iteration
+- forward + backward - with the expected label, the learning rate and the features as inputs.
 The class updates its weights.
 When the training ends, the user must collect the updated weights and create a new ONNX file with the optimized weights.

+:epkg:`onnxruntime-training` does not implement loss functions.
+That must be done independently.
+That's what function :func:`onnxcustom.utils.orttraining_helper.add_loss_output>` does.
+It implements a couple of usual losses in ONNX.
+Another function :func:`onnxcustom.utils.orttraining_helper.get_train_initializer`
+guesses all the coefficients of an ONNX graph if the user does not specify any.
+Another common use not implemented in :epkg:`onnxruntime-training`.

 GPU is no different.
 It changes the syntax because data has to be moved on this device first.
 Example :ref:`l-orttraining-linreg-gpu`